How to Hide Programs Installed in Windows 10

 You can enter the above addresses in the editor’s address bar to increase speed instead of manually scrolling.
 If you do not find the program you are looking for at the first address, go to the second address.

-Next, you need to specify the program folder that you want to hide.
+Next, specify the program folder you want to hide.

-For example, we want to hide the Google Chrome browse in this article.
-To do so, right-click on the Google Chrome fold, and select N, ew, and then DWORD (32-bit) Value.
+For example, we want to hide the Google Chrome browser in this article.
+To do so, right-click on the Google Chrome folder, select New, and then DWORD (32-bit) Value.

 Change the Value name to SystemComponent.
-Click on SystemComponent twice and then in the box Value data value of 1 Enter and the OK button.
+Click SystemComponent twice, then enter 1 in the box and click OK.
 You can now close the Registry Editor window.

 Chrome is now hidden from all Windows directories.
-To be sure, you can go to the control panel to check on this issue.
-You must perform the above steps to hide other programs and delete SystemComponent for each.
+To be sure, you can check the control panel for this issue.
+You must perform the steps above to hide other programs and delete the SystemComponent for each program.
 You can also block other Windows users from accessing the Registry Editor to ensure no one is making your changes.

 It is convenient to use the registry editor to hide a program.
 However, if you try to hide multiple programs, you will lose a lot of time.
 Fortunately, you can get help from the Group Policy Editor to hide all your Windows applications at once.

-Hide apps in Windows 10 using Group Policy Editor.
+Hide apps in Windows 10 using the Group Policy Editor.

 Group Policy controls the work environment of user and computer accounts.
 In essence, the policy group provides centralized management and configuration of operating systems, applications, and user settings in the Active Directory environment.

 A set of policy group configurations is called an Object Policy Group (GPO).
-Policy settings are managed by setting the GPO.
+Policy settings are managed via GPOs.

 Enable Group Policy Editor in the home version of Windows 10